 China and Nuclear Weapons

-In the ensuing 1962 Sino-Indian War, Mao invaded and annexed Aksai Chin, part of Kashmir, attacking concurrently with the Cuban Missile Crisis so the U.S. and USSR couldn’t intervene.
-This led India to develop nuclear weapons and the CCP to give Pakistan nuclear technology, which Pakistan may have passed to North Korea.
+In the ensuing 1962 Sino-Indian War, Mao invaded and annexed Aksai Chin, part of Kashmir, attacking concurrently with the Cuban Missile Crisis so the USSR couldn’t intervene.
+This led India to develop nuclear weapons and the CPC to give Pakistan nuclear technology, which Pakistan may have passed to North Korea.

-Note that during the tensions that led to the Sino-Indian War (1959 – 1961), Mao’s CCP murdered 45 million Chinese .
+Note that during the tensions that led to the Sino-Indian War (1959 – 1961), Mao’s CPC murdered 45 million Chinese .

-Mao’s CCP and the CCP post-Mao are very different entities, to the point that the CCP denounced Mao’s Cultural Revolution as the worst set-back in PRC history.
-As well, the modern CCP has around 80 million party members, promising some stability.
-However, Xi Jinping has ended term limits so he can stay in power for life, implying a move to a cult of personality.
+Mao’s CPC and the CPC post-Mao are very different entities, to the point that the CPC denounced Mao’s Cultural Revolution as the worst set-back in PRC history.
+As well, the modern CPC has around 80 million party members, promising some stability.

 Thank you for reading!